Frank LoCascio

-Frank "Frankie Loc" LoCascio (September 24, 1932 – October 1, 2021) was an American mobster in New York who became the Consigliere to the Gambino crime family boss John Gotti.
+Frank "Frankie Loc" LoCascio (September 24, 1932 – October 1, 2021) was an American mobster who rose to become consigliere of the Gambino crime family under the administration of John Gotti.

 Biography

 LoCascio was born to Italian immigrants from Baucina, Sicily.

 Becoming a made man during the 1950s, LoCascio was a bookmaker and loanshark for the Gambino family.
 Later on, he was promoted to caporegime of a crew in the Bronx, New York.
 After the December 1985 assassination of boss Paul Castellano, Gotti became the new Gambino boss and LoCascio joined his inner circle.
 When underboss Joseph Armone went to prison in 1987, LoCascio became acting underboss; When Gotti reshuffled his administration later on, promoting Salvatore "Sammy the Bull" Gravano to Armone's position, LoCascio became acting consigliere.

 1992 conviction

 On December 11, 1990, LoCascio was arrested alongside Gotti and Gravano and indicted for racketeering.
 At the time of his arrest, LoCascio was still publicly identified as the Gambino family's underboss.

 At this time, Gravano decided to become a government witness and testified against his former associates.
 On April 2, 1992, LoCascio was convicted on racketeering and conspiracy charges, as was Gotti.
 On June 23, 1992, both Gotti and LoCascio were sentenced to life imprisonment without the possibility of parole.
 When asked to comment at his sentencing, LoCascio made the following remarks: